 Audio fiction - Any form of fiction, told through the spoken word (or very occasionally just through music or sound effects).
 Books, short stories, drama, sitcoms.

 Audio drama/audio theatre/audio play - If you write it down, it's a script.
 Contains no instances of the word "said".
 Can be one voice, or many.
 It's performed, not read.
-Can be anywhere on the scale from serious to comedic.
+Can be anywhere on the scale from horrific to comedic.
 Can be non-fiction, for dramatisations of real-life events.

 Radio drama/radio theatre/radio play - Still a script, but now it's delivered by radio waves.
 So science, very technology.
 Wow.